jundalisay/superb/content/en/research/descartes/world/chapter-13.md

 - These impede each other's effect.
 - The same body can be thought of as tending in different directions at the same time.

-Thus the parts of the earth tend to:
+Thus, the parts of the earth tend to:
-- move away from its center when they are considered:
+- **move away from its center** when they are considered:
   - all alone
   - as opposed to other parts of the Earth that make up bodies more massive <!-- than they are -->
-- move closer to its center when one considers the force of the aether <!--  parts of the heaven --> pushing them there<!-- , and
+- **move closer to its center** when one considers the force of the aether <!--  parts of the heaven --> pushing them there<!-- , and
 - move away from its center if one considers them . -->

+![AB curve](/graphics/physics/abc.png)

-For example, the stone turning in a sling along circle AB tends toward C when it is at point A, if we consider only its agitation all alone.
+For example, the stone turning in a sling along the circle `AB` tends toward `C` when it is at point `A`, if we consider only its agitation all alone.

 It tends circularly from `A` to `B`, if we consider its motion as regulated and determined by the length of the cord retaining it.

-![AB curve](/graphics/physics/abc.png)

-Finally, the same stone tends toward `E` if, without considering the part of its agitation of which the effect is not impeded, one opposes the other part of it to the resistance that this sling continually makes to it.
+The same stone tends toward `E` if, without considering the part of its agitation of which the effect is not impeded, one opposes the other part of it to the resistance that this sling continually makes to it.
 - Imagine the inclination this stone has to move from `A` toward `C` as if it were composed of two other inclinations, of which one were to turn along the circle `AB` and the other to rise straight up along the line `VXY`.
 - Imagine the inclinations were in such a proportion that, if the stone were at the place of the sling marked `V` when the sling was at the place of the circle marked `A`, it should thereafter be at the place marked X when the sling is at B, and at the place marked Y when the sling is at `F`, and thus should always remain in the straight line `ACG`.
 - Then, knowing that one of the parts of its inclination (to wit, that which carries it along the circle AB) is in no way impeded by the sling, you will easily see that the stone meets resistance only for the other part (to wit, for that which would cause it to move along the line `DVXY` if it were not impeded).